-- 23 FMAT recognises that all students have a right to be safe.
-Some students may be more vulnerable to abuse, for example those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. - 23.1 When an academy within The Trust is considering excluding, either for a fixed term or permanently, a vulnerable student or one who is the subject of a Child Protection Plan, or where there is an existing child protection file, we will conduct a holistic multi-agency risk-assessment prior to making the decision to exclude.
-In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment should be completed prior to convening a meeting of the governing body. - 23.2 This link to the NSPCC website gives more information on why SEND students are often vulnerable, including how they can be disproportionally affected by abuse without showing any signs. - 23.3 https://learning.nspcc.org.uk/safeguarding-child-protection-schools/safeguarding-children-with-special-educational-needs-and-disabilities-send
+When an academy within The Trust is considering excluding, either for a fixed term or permanently, a vulnerable student or one who is the subject of a Child Protection Plan, or where there is an existing child protection file, we will conduct a holistic multi-agency risk- assessment prior to making the decision to exclude.
+In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment should be completed prior to convening a meeting of the governing body.

+This link to the NSPCC website gives more information on why SEND students are often vulnerable, including how they can be disproportionally affected by abuse without showing any signs. https://learning.nspcc.org.uk/safeguarding-child-protection-schools/safeguarding-children-with-special-educational-needs-and-disabilities-send

-24. Children in Specific Circumstances - Private Fostering
+21. Children in Specific Circumstances - Private Fostering

-- 24 Private Fostering - 24.1.1 Many adults find themselves looking after someone else's child without realising that they may be involved in private fostering.
+Many adults find themselves looking after someone else's child without realising that they may be involved in private fostering.
 A private fostering arrangement is one that is made privately (that is to say without the involvement of Birmingham Children's Trust or Solihull Local Safeguarding Partnership) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or immediate relative.
-If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering. - 24.1.2 The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a step parent. - 24.1.3 People become involved in private fostering for all kinds of reasons.
-Examples of private fostering include: - young people who need alternative care because of parental illness; - young people whose parents cannot care for them because their work or study involves long or antisocial hours; - young people sent from abroad to stay with another family, usually to improve their educational opportunities;
+If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering.

+The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a stepparent.

+People become involved in private fostering for all kinds of reasons.
+Examples of private fostering include:

-- Unaccompanied asylum seeking and refugee young people; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - young people staying with families while attending an academy away from their home area.
+- young people who need alternative care because of parental illness. - young people whose parents cannot care for them because their work or study involves long or antisocial hours. - young people sent from abroad to stay with another family, usually to improve their educational opportunities. - Unaccompanied asylum seeking and refugee young people. - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents. - young people staying with families while attending an academy away from their home area.

-There is a mandatory duty on the academy to inform Birmingham Children's Trust of a private fostering arrangement - this is done by contacting CASS (0121 303 1888) or by contacting Solihull MASH team on (0121 788 4300).
+There is a mandatory duty on the academy to inform Birmingham Children's Trust of a private fostering arrangement - this is done by contacting CASS (0121 303 1888).
 They then have a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.

-25. Links to the Additional Information About Safeguarding Issues and Forms of Abuse
+22. Links to the Additional Information About Safeguarding Issues and Forms of Abuse

-25 Staff who work directly with young people, and their leadership team should refer to this information
+Staff who work directly with young people, and their leadership team should refer to this information.

-Guidance on children in specific circumstances found in Annex A of KCSiE 2022, and additional resources as listed on the next page:
+Guidance on children in specific circumstances found in Annex A of KCSiE 2023, and additional resources as listed below.